 Ricoh 3D has launched a new powder material for selective laser sintering, producing super strong components ideally suited to the automotive sector.

-Ricoh 3D is now offering PA6 for SLS parts after its final material qualification part was produced and verified last month.
+Ricoh 3D is now offering PA6 material for SLS parts after its final material qualification part was produced and verified last month.